How to Write Blog Posts Faster Without Affecting Content Quality

 My process typically involves doing a very basic outline of a post, usually just arranging subheadings and a sentence or two of what I want to cover in each section.
 I then take a moment to analyze the structure and logical flow of the post, adjust things as necessary, add or remove sections, and then get to writing.
 From top to bottom, I write linearly.
 I may make structural edits, change positions for paragraphs, edit details, or other changes when I'm done, but for the most part, the first draft is 90% complete.

-Outline for Blog Post
+Outline For Blog Post

 This is very difficult to try to teach because it's something you just develop as part of your style and your experience with composition.
 The more posts you write, the more easily you'll be able to develop an outline for a post quickly.